OndrejHome/ansible.targetcli/README.md

               - 'iqn.1994-05.com.redhat:client1'
               - 'iqn.1994-05.com.redhat:client2'

-This role can be also used in combination with [OndrejHome.iscsiadm](https://github.com/OndrejHome/ansible.iscsiadm) that from `v2` can install needed utilities and determine the initiator WWN that can be supplied for this role as shown below.
+This role can be also used in combination with [yeoldegrove.iscsiadm](https://github.com/yeoldegrove/ansible.iscsiadm) that from `v2` can install needed utilities and determine the initiator WWN that can be supplied for this role as shown below.
 Note that group containing the initiators in example below is named `cluster` and you should adjust it for your inventory.

     - hosts: cluster
       roles:
-        - { role: 'OndrejHome.iscsiadm' }
+        - { role: 'yeoldegrove.iscsiadm' }

     - hosts: storage
       roles:
-        - { role: 'OndrejHome.targetcli' }
+        - { role: 'yeoldegrove.targetcli' }
       vars:
         iscsi_targets:
           - wwn: 'iqn.1994-05.com.redhat:target'